Android 8.1 Problems: 5 Things You Need to Know

 Google’s latest Android 8.1 build, the December security update, have ironed out performance for some Nexus and Pixel users, but many others are running into bugs and other issues.

 With that in mind we want to take a look at the most important things to know about the Android 8.1 problems plaguing the Nexus 5X, Nexus 6P, and Pixel C tablet.

 This walkthrough takes you through the current list of Android 8.1 problems, some resources that might come in handy should you run into issues with Android 8.1, and a quick look at what’s next from Google.

 Prepare for Your Android 8.1 Update

 It’s tempting to install a new Android update the second it appears for your device.
 However, some of you (read: non-power users) would be wise to do some prep work before you start the download process.
 A little prep work will go a long way toward preventing Android 8.1 issues.

-If you don’t have a ton of time to spend prepping your device, just be sure all of your files are backed up before proceeding with the Android 8.1 update.
+If you don’t have a ton of time to spend prepping your device, just be sure all of your files are backed up before proceeding with the current Android 8.1 update build.

 Pixel & Nexus Android 8.1 Problems

 Some Nexus and Pixel owners are running into problems installing the software.
 If you’re experiencing issues with the installation process, take a look at our guide.
 It will walk you through it all.

 I swear Google is behind making my nexus 6p unbelievably slow and drains a full battery in two hours, just to confess me to buy their upcoming new phone.